cguth7/cguth7.github.io/_posts/2021-01-09-toy-poker-games.md

 For simplicity, let's stick with the original $$ A $$ payoff matrix and see how we can solve for the strategies and value of the game.

+### Simplified Linear Program

-Our linear program is as follows (the same as before, but now our $$ E $$ and $$ F $$ matrices have constraints based on the game tree and the payoff matrix $$ A $$ is smaller, evaluating when player strategies coincide and result in payoffs, rather than looking at every possible set of strategic options as we did before:
+Our linear program is now updated as follows.
+It is the same general form as before, but now our $$ E $$ and $$ F $$ matrices have constraints based on the game tree and the payoff matrix $$ A $$ is smaller, evaluating when player strategies coincide and result in payoffs, rather than looking at every possible set of strategic options as we did before:

 $$ \min_{y} \max_{x} [x^TAy] $$

 $$ \text{Such that: } x^TE^T = e^T, x \geq 0, Fy = f, y \geq 0 $$

-Rhode Island Hold'em
-Resutls with other poker agents playing worse strategies exploitable
+MATLAB code is available to solve this linear program: [https://www.dropbox.com/s/na9rta8sqj0zlmb/matlabkuhn.m?dl=0](MATLAB LP code)

+## Iterative Algorithms
 Now we have shown a way to solve games more efficiently based on the structure/ordering of the decision nodes (which can be expressed in tree form).

-Mixed vs behavioral strategies
+Using behavioral strategies significantly reduces the size of the game, but newer methods can handle significantly larger games and specifically CFR (Counterfactual Regret Minimization) has become the foundation of imperfect information game solving algorithms.
+We will go into detail on this in section 4.1.